 Do I recommend it?
 Maybe.

-The Old Guard is available for streaming on Netflix.
+Mank is available for streaming on Netflix.

-I recommend it.
+Do I recommend it?
+Absolutely.

 The Crown is available for streaming on Netlflix.

 I absolutely recommend it.

 The Life Ahead is available for streaming on Netflix.